muelphil/personalwebsite/docs/_posts/2024-01-01-Illumination.markdown

 I ultimately opted for the DARK FACE dataset.
 Below, you'll find some results depicting image illumination.
 The first row displays the original image, the second row exhibits the illuminated grayscale image, the third row uses linear scaling for color restoration and the final row showcases the color restoration achieved using HSL manipulation.

-{% include image.html url="/assets/images/Illumination/Illumination-result.png" description="Illuminated images from the DARK FACE dataset" wide="true" %}
+{% include image.html url="/assets/images/Illumination/Illumination-result.png" description="Illuminated images from the DARK FACE dataset, by row: (1) original images, (2) greyscale illumination (3) linear color restoration (4) hsl color restoration" wide="true" %}

 As evident from the results, the solution proposed by Mu, Q., Wang, X., Wei, Y. et al. yields remarkable outcomes.